 Leave Portree on the A855 and head up towards Storr (well-signposted).
 On the left, you'll see a small carpark for the Bride Veil falls.
 If the weather is nice and you've got time, it's worth a stop and a photo.

 The carpark is about 6.5 miles out of Portree, but it's not big, so be careful if you're in a motorhome (you'll notice a theme with this!!)
 People also seem to block others in without much thought, so take care how you park.

-It takes about an hour to hike to the rock formation or 40 minutes to a plateau a little below where you can still get incredible photos.
+It takes about an hour to hike the Old Man of Storr to the rock formation or 40 minutes to a plateau a little below where you can still get incredible photos.

 TOP TIP- if you can't see the rocks from the car park, or if you're being blown off your feet as you get out of the car, don't even bother!
 It's beautiful but needs a nice day to do it justice.